-- Zoom sessions-in this format we will work in break-out groups and have more class-based discussions.
+- Attendance-the course is designed to accommodate your schedule.
+Attendance will count towards your grade but it will not fail you.
+You may receive a "Late" designation for your attendance grade for the session if you speak to me in advance and/or provide the necessary documentation to excuse yourself from the synchronous meeting. - Class Zoom Sessions-Synchronous meeting times.
+The Class Zoom Sessions will feature lecture, writing, and support.
+In this format we will work in break-out groups and have more class-based discussions.
 We will still utilize Canvas, Mentimeter and Padlet, but you will be able to directly communicate with both myself and your peers.
-Attendance will be taken during the first 10 minutes of class. - Pre-recorded lectures-in this format a video will be posted with the content necessary for the day.
-You will not have to log into Zoom.
-All work will still be based on Canvas, and some of the videos might ask you to use Mentimeter and Padlet.
-You will have the class time to meet with your peer groups, and you may contact me directly via email.
-I will also notify you in advance if I will be in the course Zoom room to answer any questions. - Weekly check-in assignments-these will be set up for the first 15 minutes of class, and you will have 1-2 each week.
+Attendance will be taken during the first 10 minutes of class. - o Independent Study Days and Peer Reviews-Asynchronous meeting time.
+During Independent Study Days the class will meet asynchronously, so there will be no attendance taken.
+You will simple need to watch the video lecture and complete the work on the day's agenda. - O Discussion Posts and Weekly check-in assignments-these will be set up for the first 15 minutes of class, and you will have 1-2 each week.
 They will be in the form of Free writes or Critical responses and will contribute to your Participation points.
 For those unable to attend the lecture, you may still complete the assignment by its due date (usually at 11:59 pm of the night the assignment opens).
 See the above percentage breakdown for the Participation.